Okwui Okpokwasili: Career

+She is also known for her role in the music video for the Jay-Z song "4:44", from the album of the same name.

 In April 2017, she performed at Mass MOCA, responding to Nick Cave's massive installation work Until with a site-specific dance.
-The performance was co-sponsored by Jacob's Pillow Dance; choreographer Bill T. Jones performed earlier in the series of artists responding to Cave's installation.
+The performance was co-sponsored by Jacob's Pillow dance center; choreographer Bill T. Jones performed earlier in the series of artists responding to Cave's installation.

 She played the part of KK in Josephine Decker's 2018 film, Madeline's Madeline.

 In a theatrical role, Okpokwasili performed the part of Hippolyta in Julie Taymor's 2013 production of Shakespeare's A Midsummer Night's Dream.

+In 2023, Okpokwasili starred in The Exorcist: Believer alongside Leslie Odom Jr.

+In 2024, Okpokwasili played Vertigo of the Salem's Seven in Agatha All Along.

 Works

 Pent Up: A Revenge Dance

 This was her first collaborative piece with her husband Born.
 She won a 2010 New York Dance Award and a 2009 Performance Bessie Award for Outstanding Production.
 Centering on a mother and daughter, the work considered cultural and generational clashes.

 Bronx Gothic

 In this 90-minute one-woman semi-autobiographical performance which she also choreographed, Okpokwasili plays two young black girls talking about growing up, feeling vulnerable, and discovering sexuality.
 As the audience enters, she is already on the stage and is trembling in a dark slip.
 Eventually, she begins to speak the dialogue of the two girls in conversation.

 The work is the subject of a documentary by Andrew Rossi that shares the title of the performance work.

 The film illuminates the process of creating the work; includes clips of Okpokwasili answering questions from the audience when she toured the piece, and candid discussions with her husband about race; and features her parents and their reaction to her art.

 Cultural critic Hilton Als praised this piece in a 2017 review of Poor People's TV Room.
 The piece was commissioned by Danspace Project and Performance Space 122 in 2014.